-- a. digestive
+- digestive a.

 - cardiovascular b.

-- nervous c.
+- nervous C.

 - d. blood

-- e. endocrine
+- endocrine e.

 64. Ionizing radiation influence can cause many negative consequences in human organism.
-Choose the form of acute radiation sickness which may result in patient's recovery:
+Choose the form of acute radiation sickness which may result in patient's recovery: intestinal

-- a. intestinal
+- a.

 - b. toxemia

 - cerebral c.

 - d. bone marrow

-- e. there can't be recovery from the radiation sickness
+- there can't be recovery from the radiation sickness